sigu-training/clinical_genomics/index.md

   - MutationAssessor
   - REVEL

----
 ## ACMG/AMP 2015 guidelines

 The *American College of Medical Genetics* and the *Association for Molecular Pathology* published guidelines for the interpretation of sequence variants in May of 2015 [(Richards S. et al, 2015)](https://www.nature.com/articles/gim201530).
 This report describes updated standards and guidelines for classifying sequence variants by using criteria informed by expert opinion and experience

-- 28 evaluation criteria for the clinical interpretation of variants
-  - Criteria falls into 3 sets:
+- 28 evaluation criteria for the clinical interpretation of variants.
+Criteria falls into 3 sets:
   - pathogenic/likely pathogenic (P/LP)
   - benign/likely benign (B/LB)
   - variant of unknown significance (VUS)

-- [**Intervar**](http://wintervar.wglab.org): software for automatically interpretation of the 28 criteria
-  - Two major steps:
+- [**Intervar**](http://wintervar.wglab.org): software for automatical interpretation of the 28 criteria.
+Two major steps:
-    - automatically interpretation by 28 criteria
+ - automatical interpretation by 28 criteria
  - manual adjustment to re-interpret the clinical significance

----
 ## Prioritization

 Phenotype-based prioritization tools are methods working by comparing the phenotypes of a patient with gene-phenotype known associations.

 - [Phenolyzer](http://phenolyzer.wglab.org/): Phenotype Based Gene Analyzer, a tool to prioritize genes based on user-specific disease/phenotype terms

----

 > ### {% icon hands_on %} Hands-on: Variant prioritization